AbenezerAbera7/AbenezerAbera7/README.md

 - Elevated team productivity by mentoring 3 developers, implementing advanced algorithms, and integrating modern web functionalities.

-### EQUB - Full-Stack Engineer
-*01/2021 – 12/2022*
-- Optimized platform performance by 20% by developing the backend of the Equb app, a digital platform for traditional Ethiopian savings, using Python and PostgreSQL.
-- Accelerated mobile app responsiveness by 25% through optimizing React Native for mobile development, providing a faster and more intuitive user experience.

 ### Dowell Research UK Limited - Python Developer
 *08/2019 – 12/2020*